-The only way I can fully describe Erigeron karvinskianus is to use words like splendorous, billowing, myriads, festooned and floriferous.
+Erigeron karvinskianus is a wonderful plant to grow in the garden.
+The only way I can fully describe it is to use words like splendorous, billowing, myriads, festooned and floriferous.
 These little daisies might look like distant cousins of the daisies that you try to remove from your lawns.
 BUT these ones have utter sophistication written all over them.

 A DAISY GONE CRAZY!

 They have an attitude of elaborate self-abandonment as they bloom so abundantly.

 The plant is easy to grow and so rewarding.
 However, correctly pronouncing Erigeron karvinskianus is probably more challenging!
 Calling it Mexican Fleabane, Santa Barbara, Stallone or Mexican daisy is so much easier to say and remember.

 It grows to approx. 25cm in heigh, and flowers from June to November in my garden each year.
 However, further south it can stay in flower for up to 9 months of the year!
 As a result of this long flowering period, it is a great plant to have in a container on the patio.

 This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 As an Amazon Associate, I earn from qualifying purchases.
 Please check out my disclosure policy for more details.

 It produces oily smoke when burnt that repels fleas so hence the common name Fleabane.

 Baron Friedrich Wilhelm von Karwinsky von Karwin was the Hungarian botanist responsible for introducing this plant to Europe from Mexico.
 As a result, it's been growing in UK gardens since 1836.